qusp/orange3/scripts/make-installer/readme.txt

   doing a community release, and on production (or develop) otherwise
 * if your customer needs customer-specific nodes, make sure that they're present
 * copy both cpe/vpe folders to the sandbox
+* if you're making a 64-bit installer (recommended):
-* ensure that the cpe/vpe folders each do not contain a venv, .git, or .idea directory
+    * ensure that you're on a 64-bit Windows installation
+    * perform the installation procedure for the vpe directory *without* using a virtual environment using your 64-bit Python (i.e., against your C:\Python34-x64\ install)
+    * also install the matplotlib package (needed for the BCI examples)
+    * copy your C:\Python34-x64 directory into the sandbox and rename it to python
+    * copy the following 2 files from C:\Windows\System32 to the python folder: python34.dll, msvcr100.dll
 * if you're making a 32-bit installer:
     * perform the installation procedure for the vpe directory *without* using a virtual environment (i.e., against your C:\Python34\ install)
+    * also install the matplotlib package (needed for the BCI examples)
     * copy your C:\Python34 directory into the sandbox and rename it to python
     * copy the following 2 files from C:\Windows\SysWOW64 (or *only* if that doesn't exist, from C:\Windows\System32) to the python folder: python34.dll, msvcr100.dll
-* if you're making a 64-bit installer:
-    * ensure that you're on a 64-bit Windows installation
-    * perform the installation procedure for the vpe directory *without* using a virtual environment using your 64-bit Python (i.e., against your C:\Python34-x64\ install)
-    * copy your C:\Python34-x64 directory into the sandbox and rename it to python
-    * copy the following 2 files from C:\Windows\System32 to the python folder: python34.dll, msvcr100.dll
 * extract the .zip file ftp://sccn.ucsd.edu/pub/software/LSL/Apps/Apps-ALL-1.10.zip
   to lsl/
 * extract the .zip file ftp://sccn.ucsd.edu/pub/software/LSL/SDK/liblsl-ALL-languages-1.10.2.zip